spacebanana420/ffscala/README.md

 FFscala works by using functions to transform your video encoding parameters into string lists composed of FFmpeg arguments.
 The command execution is independent of shell and OS, which makes it more portable.

+FFscala is still in an early phase and so a new version update might bring big changes to the design and structure of the library.

 ### Example 1 - Video transcoding
 ```scala
 val encodeParams =